Accelerating Attention with Basis Decomposition: Introduction

 Overall, BDA establishes a new algorithmic foundation for lossless attention acceleration, uniting theoretical guarantees with practical speedups on real hardware.

 We highlight two main contributions of this study:

-\begin{itemize} \item \textbf{Theoretical foundation.} We propose \textbf{Basis Decomposition (BD)}, a general matrix decomposition that guarantees hardware-friendly reconstruction with probability 1 under assumptions that are naturally satisfied by neural network weight matrices (Theorem~\ref{thm:full-rank-random}). \item \textbf{Practical acceleration.} We apply BD to attention and low-rank layers, showing that it reduces parameters and arithmetic operations without affecting model quality.
-We further design an efficient Triton kernel that fuses BDA’s operator steps into a single GPU kernel, achieving near-theoretical speedups in practice. \end{itemize}
+\begin{itemize} \item \textbf{Theoretical foundation.} We propose \textbf{Basis Decomposition (BD)}, a general matrix decomposition that guarantees hardware-friendly reconstruction with probability 1 under assumptions that are naturally satisfied by neural network weight matrices (Theorem~\ref{thm:full-rank-random}). \item \textbf{Practical acceleration.} We apply BD to attention and low-rank layers, showing that it reduces parameters and arithmetic operations without degrading model quality.
+We demonstrate consistent inference acceleration with both a standard PyTorch implementation on CPU and a fused Triton kernel on GPU, achieving near-theoretical speedups in practice.